Jason Kreis: United States U-23

 On March 19, 2019, Kreis was named head coach of the United States men's national under-23 team.

 Fort Lauderdale

 On February 15, 2020, Kreis was hired by Inter Miami, to coach their USL League One affiliate Fort Lauderdale.

 Inter Miami

 On March 1, 2021, Inter Miami announced that Kreis was to become an assistant coach under Phil Neville.
 On June 1, 2023, the club announced that it had parted ways with Neville, with Kreis also relieved of his duties.

 Front office career

 Real Salt Lake

-Kries's return to Real Salt Lake was announced on December 12, 2023.
-Kries was appointed to a newly created position Director of Operations and Special Project reporting directly to John Kimball.
-In the hybrid role supporting both sporting and business aspects of the club, Kries would support head coach, and sporting director, as well as improve club engagement with fans and corporate sponsors.
+Kreis's return to Real Salt Lake was announced on December 12, 2023.
+Kreis was appointed to a newly created position Director of Operations and Special Project reporting directly to John Kimball.
+In the hybrid role supporting both sporting and business aspects of the club, Kreis would support head coach, and sporting director, as well as improve club engagement with fans and corporate sponsors.